gchq/gaffer-doc/docs/reference/store-properties/common.md

 Default: `None`

-Allows specifying a location of a [`operationDeclarations.json`](../../administration-guide/gaffer-config/config.md#operations-declarations-json) file which can be used to enable additional Gaffer operations for use.
+Allows specifying a location of an [`operationDeclarations.json`](../../administration-guide/gaffer-config/config.md#operations-declarations-json) file which can be used to enable additional Gaffer operations for use.
 Multiple files can be specified using comma operation if required.